The Indelicates: American Demo

 "America" preceded the Indelicates' first album release, American Demo on 14 April 2008.
-Produced by Brian O'Shaughnessy at Bark Studio, and issued by Weekender on CD and as a 12" vinyl LP, the album featured 14 tracks and included new and previously-released material.
-The album was released simulataneously in Germany through Weekender's sister label.
+Produced by Brian O'Shaughnessy at Bark Studio, and issued by Weekender on CD and as a 12" vinyl LP, the album featured 14 tracks and included new and previously released material.
+The album was released simultaneously in Germany through Weekender's sister label.

 George Bass, writing for God is in The TV, called American Demo "rewardingly consistent" and said that it "breaks none of the promises [The Indelicates] have spent the last three years making".
 Bass remarked that while the album might look like "most machined poprock" it was "deeper than your average post-rock gatefold."
 He singled out critical favourite "New Art for the People" in particular as the band's signature track, "a raw monolith that's lost none of its veracity in the jump from the stage to the studio."
 Jo Vallance of Room Thirteen called the album a "fantastic debut" that "blows away all the indie bands claiming to make a difference and say something that counts" and further praised the album for its "variety of sound".

 Neil Jones of MusicOMH called the album "a broad set of tracks that which spit immaculate bile here, vintage melodies there, and its very first track is a musical statement if ever I’ve heard one, Julia ... etching out a violin contrapuntal to make the hairs stand on end."
 Jones complimented the way the album married the album's "sweet" melodies with the more barbed lyrical content, and concluded, "Corrosive performance poetry and pop music passion, this is an album on immaculate themes.
 American Demo really is the aesthetic arm of the outsiders, and The Indelicates right now are pretty much unbeatable."

 To support the album's release, the Indelicates toured Europe, notably Germany.
 They also headlined a stage at the Frequency Festival in Austria.
 The band played venues in the United States, including support for The Vaselines in New York, and at the South by Southwest festival in Austin, Texas.

 Mayer Nissim, writing for Digital Spy, later said that American Demo had been "one of the best guitar-pop albums of the decade", while noting that "inevitably it didn't exactly set the charts alight".
 The Indelicates said that the album "didn't sell terribly".